The regulatory regime for gambling in Spain is aimed at reinforcing:

-For regional land-based licences, the processes are approved by each autonomous region and depending on the type of licence and region, there can be limits on the number of licences available (for example, licences for betting shops in the Canary Islands) or the licences can be limited to one and subject to a public tender process (as it is, for example, for the licences for land-based casinos).
+For regional land-based licences, the processes are approved by each autonomous region and, depending on the type of licence and region, there can be limits on the number of licences available (for example, licences for betting shops in the Canary Islands) or the licences can be limited to one and subject to a public tender process (as is the case, for example, for the licences for land-based casinos).

 Online Gambling at Federal Level

 General licences are valid for ten years, extendable by another ten.
 Single licences have a minimum duration of one year and a maximum duration of five, depending on the type of gambling product, and these are also extendable by successive periods of the same duration.
 The expiry of the general licence that the single licence is linked to implies the expiry thereof.